Long story short: I made this thing:

 GLSL-Projectron on github.
 Issues and pull requests welcome.
 The core library that does all the solving is a requirable module, and the

 docs folder has a sample client app that provides the UI.

-- 2021: Fixed links and changed the demo image away from Lena.
-Better late than never, that’s my motto.
+- 2021: Fixed links and removed “Lena” as a test image.
+Better late than never - that’s my motto.